Kitchen Renovation Permits in Vancouver (2026 Guide)

 - Removing or altering walls/openings

-- Changing framing around windows/doors
+- Changing framing around windows or doors

-- Any load-bearing modification (requires engineering)
+- Any load-bearing modification that may require engineering

 Condo Kitchens: Strata Approval vs City Permits